 In 1995, the Agility® total ankle prosthesis became available in the U.S. with Florida Orthopaedic Institute surgeons involved in designing, teaching, and evaluating the implant.
 Later that year, a European ankle known as the S.T.A.R.® was released, and again Florida Orthopaedic Institute surgeons were involved in the first trial of that prosthesis in the U.S.

 Since then, FOI surgeons (all trained on total ankle replacements) have performed hundreds of replacements.
 With over 20 years of experience, the foot and ankle surgeons of Florida Orthopaedic Institute remain leaders in the field.

 For those patients that are not candidates for an ankle replacement, ankle fusions remain the gold standard.
 Patients can walk without a limp using modern techniques to remove minimal amounts of bone and position the ankle, so the joint below moves well.

-Because of the combined expertise of the podiatric physicians and nationally recognized foot and ankle surgeons and their national reputation, patients are referred not only locally but from all over the country.
+Because of the combined expertise of the podiatric physicians and nationally recognized foot and ankle surgeons, patients are referred not only locally but from all over the country.
 Many of the referrals are patients with significant post-surgical complications, including infections, failed joint replacements, poorly positioned fusions, and non-healed fractures.
 These patients are sent to Florida Orthopaedic Institute for definitive solutions to their problems, and in most cases, the Florida Orthopaedic surgeons can improve their lives.
 This ability to solve complex problems and help patients is the driving force behind maintaining the high quality of care offered and is why Florida Orthopaedic Institute is a regional and national referral center.